false

 • Tuesday 11 August

-To express your interest in attending, complete the online EOI form including the date(s) you are available to attend.
+To apply to attend, complete the online EOI form including the date(s) you are available to attend.

 If selected, you will offered a place and receive a calendar invite.
 Once confirmed, you will be registered with NIDA, who will send further details.